7 Core Secrets The Happiest Couples Know By Heart, According To Psychology

 Being emotionally authentic in a relationship, meaning openly expressing one's true feelings and thoughts without pretense, is strongly linked to higher relationship satisfaction, trust, commitment, and overall well-being.
 A study published by the Journal of Experimental Social Psychology shows that individuals who perceive their partners as authentic tend to feel more secure and experience greater intimacy within the relationship.

-7. They own their triggers
+7. They know what their triggers are

 It's normal and natural to get triggered by emotional trauma.
 The wounds of your childhood and the strategies you developed to deal with them are part of your behavior in an intimate relationship.